This site uses cookies. By continuing to browse the site you are agreeing to our use of cookies. For more information, view our privacy policy.

 Similar to EIPIC, the InSP is government-funded and open to Singapore citizens and Permanent Residents.
 They receive means-tested fee subsidies from different subsidy structure.

-More information on the InSP referral process, fees, and list of pilot centres can be found here.
+For more information on the InSP referral process, fees, and list of pilot centres, visit the InSP website.

 Early Intervention Programme for Infants and Children - P (EIPIC-P)